Scientific Name

 Fertilizing: E. penduliflora grows well without fertilizer but may benefit from the extra nutrients.
 Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

-Propagation: Like all Echeverias, this succulent is usually propagated from leaves and offsets, but it can also be grown from stem cuttings and seeds.
+Propagation: Like all Echeverias, this succulent is usually propagated by leaves and offsets, but it can also be grown from stem cuttings and seeds.
 Spring is the best time to take cuttings and separate offsets.
 Sow the seeds in spring or summer.

 Learn more at How to Grow and Care for Echeveria.